-Generally, the Company provides credit period in the range of 30 to 75 days for customers.
+Generally, the Group provides credit period in the range of 30 to 75 days for customers.

-$\textbf{Note 45:} \ \textbf{Disclosure under rule 16A of Companies (Acceptance of Deposits) Rule 2014:} \\$
+Note 45: Disclosure under rule 16A of Companies (Acceptance of Deposits) Rule 2014:

-Particulars For the period ended For the period ended 31 March 2022 r a accura 31 March 2023 Money received from Director during the year - - Balance outstanding at the end of the year -
+Particulars For the period ended 31 March 2023 For the period ended 31 March 2022 Money received from Director during the year - - Balance outstanding at the end of the year

-Note 46: The Company's international transactions with associated enterprises are at arm's length, as per the independent accountant's report for the year ended 31 March 2022.
-The Management believes that the Company's international transactions with associated enterprises post 31 March 2022 continue to be at arm's length and that transfer pricing legislations will not have any impact on the financial statements, particularly on the amount of tax expenses for the year and the amount of provision for taxation at the year end.
+Note 46: The Company's international transactions with associated enterprises are at arm's length, as per the independent accountant's report for the year ended 31 March 2022 .The Management believes that the Company's international transactions with associated enterprises post 31 March 2022 continue to be at arm's length and that transfer pricing legislations will not have any impact on the financial statements, particularly on the amount of tax expenses for the year and the amount of provision for taxation at the year end.